-FE materials are insulating solids characterized by a switchable macroscopic polarization \boldsymbol{P} .
+FE materials are insulating solids characterized by a switchable macroscopic polarization \mathbf{P} .
 At equilibrium, a FE material displays a broken-symmetry, noncentrosymmetric structure, so that a generic vector property is not required to vanish by symmetry.
-The most important vector property is indeed \boldsymbol{P} , and its equilibrium value is known as the spontaneous polarization.
+The most important vector property is indeed \mathbf{P} , and its equilibrium value is known as the spontaneous polarization.

-However, the value of \boldsymbol{P} is never measured directly as an equilibrium property; instead, all practical measurements exploit the switchability of \boldsymbol{P} .
-In most crystalline FEs, the different structures are symmetry-equivalent; that is, the allowed values of \boldsymbol{P} are equal in modulus and point along equivalent (enantiomorphous) symmetry directions.
-In a typical experiment, application of a sufficiently strong electric field switches the polarization from \boldsymbol{P} to $-\boldsymbol{P}$, so that one speaks of polarization reversal.
+However, the value of ${\bf P}$ is never measured directly as an equilibrium property; instead, all practical measurements exploit the switchability of ${\bf P}$.
+In most crystalline FEs, the different structures are symmetry-equivalent; that is, the allowed values of ${\bf P}$ are equal in modulus and point along equivalent (enantiomorphous) symmetry directions.
+In a typical experiment, application of a sufficiently strong electric field switches the polarization from ${\bf P}$ to $-{\bf P}$, so that one speaks of polarization reversal.

-The quantity directly measured in a polarization-reversal experiment is the difference in polarization between the two enantiomorphous structures; making use of symmetry, one can then equate this difference to twice the spontaneous polarization.
+The quantity directly measured in a polarization reversal experiment is the difference in polarization between the two enantiomorphous structures; making use of symmetry, one can then equate this difference to twice the spontaneous polarization.
 This pragmatic working definition of spontaneous polarization has, as a practical matter, been adopted by the experimental community since the early days of the field.
 However, it was generally considered that this was done only as an expedient, because direct access to the "polarization itself" was difficult to obtain experimentally.
-Instead, with the development of modern electronic-structure methods and the application of these methods to FE materials, it became evident that the previous "textbook definitions" [7, 8] of \boldsymbol{P} were also unworkable from the theoretical point of view.
-It was found that such attempts to define \boldsymbol{P} as a single-valued equilibrium property of the crystal in a given broken-symmetry state, in the spirit of (3), were doomed to failure because they could not be implemented in an unambiguous way.
+Instead, with the development of modern electronic-structure methods and the application of these methods to FE materials, it became evident that the previous "text-book definitions" [6] of P were also unworkable from the theoretical point of view.
+It was found that such attempts to define P as a single-valued equilibrium property of the crystal in a given broken-symmetry state, in the spirit of (3), were doomed to failure because they could not be implemented in an unambiguous way.

-In response to this impasse, a new theoretical viewpoint emerged in the early 1990s and was instrumental in the development of a successful microscopic theory [17-19].
+In response to this impasse, a new theoretical viewpoint emerged in the early 1990s and was instrumental to the development of a successful microscopic theory [9-11].
 As we shall see, this modern theory of polarization actually elevates the old pragmatic viewpoint to the status of a postulate.
-Rather than focusing on P as an equilibrium property of the crystal in a given state, one focuses on differences in polarization between two different states [17].
+Rather than focusing on P as an equilibrium property of the crystal in a given state, one focuses on differences in polarization between two different states [9].
 From the theoretical viewpoint, this represents a genuine change of paradigm, albeit one that is actually harmonious with the old experimental pragmatism.

-We illustrate a polarization-reversal experiment by considering the case of the perovskite oxide $PbTiO_3$, whose equilibrium structure at zero temper-
+We illustrate a polarization reversal experiment by considering the case of the perovskite oxide $PbTiO_3$, whose equilibrium structure at zero temperature is tetragonal.
+There are six enantiomorphous broken-symmetry structures; two of them, having opposite nuclear displacements and opposite values of \mathbf{P} , are shown in Fig. 4.